OperaVaria/instant-serotonin/docs/README.md

 This is the source code for a simple web app that scrapes the internet for cute animal pictures, and displays one at random upon user request.
-Its mainly written in Python, utilising the Flask web framework.
+It is mainly written in Python, utilising the Flask web framework.
 The frontend component is a standard HTML-CCS-JS website, with a simple custom styling.

 ## Functionality

 The webapp, in its current form, is set up to be hosted at [pythonanywhere.com](https://www.pythonanywhere.com/).
-Scheduled background tasks (the scripts in ./scraping/) collect the top 30 "hot" posts from preset subreddits every night, and store the information in pickle files (./data/).
+Scheduled background tasks (the scripts in ./scraping/) collect the top 30 "hot" posts from pre-set subreddits every night, and store the information in pickle files (./data/).
 The raw data is then read when Flask assembles the requested HTML page, and a random post is selected.
-The scraping scripts use the [PRAW module by Bryce Boe](https://github.com/praw-dev/praw).
+The reddit scraping scripts use the [PRAW module by Bryce Boe](https://github.com/praw-dev/praw).

-Server-side Flask sessions are utilised (via the Flask-Session extension) to avoid sending the same results to the same user.
+Server-side Flask sessions are utilised (via the Flask-Session extension) to avoid sending the same results to the same user multiple times.

 The HTML-CSS side has a responsive, Flexbox layout.
 It is optimized to display correctly on all screen types.

 ## Screenshots